Перейти до основного вмісту

 Using Cloud Services

-Using on-demand services like Sauce Labs, Browserstack, TestingBot, CrossBrowserTesting, LambdaTest or Perfecto with WebdriverIO is pretty simple.
+Using on-demand services like Sauce Labs, Browserstack, TestingBot, LambdaTest or Perfecto with WebdriverIO is pretty simple.
 All you need to do is to set your service's user and key in your options.

 Optionally, you can also parametrize your test by setting cloud-specific capabilities like build.
 If you only want to run cloud services in Travis, you can use the CI environment variable to check if you are in Travis and modify the config accordingly.